State Dept. Won't Say New Diplomat's Claim Of 'No-Go Zones' In Europe Was Wrong

 QUESTION: Why can't you say right now that those statements were inaccurate?

-UNDER SECRETARY GOLDSTEIN: Well, I did say that.
+UNDERSECRETARY GOLDSTEIN: Well, I did say that.
 I said that's not the position of the Department of State.

 QUESTION: No, that's different.
 It's different.
 Not the position of the Department of State is different from those statements are inaccurate.

-UNDER SECRETARY GOLDSTEIN: I've been very clear that that's not our position.
-That is not language that we would use, and that's not language you will ever hear me use or Heather use from this podium. ...
+UNDERSECRETARY GOLDSTEIN: I've been very clear that that's not our position.
+That is not language that we would use, and that's not language you will ever hear me use or [department spokeswoman Heather Nauert] use from this podium.